 Early History of the Godsoe family

-Another 279 words (20 lines of text) covering the years 1505 and 1556 are included under the topic Early Godsoe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Godsoe research.
+Another 105 words (8 lines of text) covering the years 1505, 1556, 1542, 1568 and 1546 are included under the topic Early Godsoe History in all our PDF Extended History products and printed products wherever possible.

 Godsoe Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Godsoe include Godsell, Godsall, Goldsalde, Godseel, Godsel, Godsalve and many more.

 Early Notables of the Godsoe family (pre 1700)

 Notables of the family at this time include Sir John Godsalve (b. circa 1505- d.
 1556), Clerk of the Signet, and Comptroller of the Mint, was the son and heir of Thomas Godsalve (d.
 1542), registrar of the consistory court at Norwich and an owner of landed property in Norfolk.